dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**A truly happy person is one who can enjoy the scenery when they have made a wrong turn.**
+**A champion is someone who gets up when they can't.**

-Anonymous
+Jack Dempsey